lachlanmcdonald/magicavoxel-shaders/README.md

 <img src="/img/noise3.png?raw=true" alt="" width="238"><img src="/img/noise4.png?raw=true" alt="" width="238">

 Voxels are replaced across all axes.
-You can randomize the X, Y, or Z axis (or a combination) with the axis mode.
+You can randomize the X, Y, or Z-axis (or a combination) with the axis mode.

 <h3 id="rand_shader">Random</h3>